lawndoc/flair/README.txt

         - call analyzertest.py with python3 from the command line, passing in an argument for a flair program
             (ex. python3 analyzertest.py /path/to/program.flr )

+    To compile a program with the generator, use one of these three ways:
+        - call flairc from the command line, passing in an argument for a flair program (ex. $ flairc /path/to/program.flr )
+        - call generatortest.py from from the command line, passing in an argument for a flair program (ex. $ generatortest.py /path/to/program.flr )
+        - call generatortest.py with python3 from the command line, passing in an argument for a flair program
+            (ex. python3 generatortest.py /path/to/program.flr )